Ozdotdotdot/swdocs/content/07-reading-the-data.md

+---
-# Reading the Data
+title: Reading the Data

-Once you've applied filters and generated a visualization, this guide helps you interpret and use the results.
+description: Once you've applied filters and generated a visualization, this guide helps you interpret and use the results.
 ---

 ## The Data Table